swirlai/swirl-search/docs/Developer-Reference.md

 http://localhost:8000/swirl/results/?search_id=1
 ```

-If you use the Swirl defaults, a search will produce a JSON result that is relevancy ranked.
+If you use the SWIRL defaults, a search will produce a JSON result that is relevancy ranked.

 To specify a different Mixer, add `&result_mixer=mixer-name` to the URL.